The original idea of bringing together a Guise dancing team with an ‘Obby ‘Oss was first created on 8th August 2010. A brief history follows….

 The skull weighs 28 pounds so it is heavy, strength and reliability are required, puppetry skills and a knowledge of dance is an advantage.
 We work hard but also play hard, dancing, parties, good ale and meeting interesting people are the rewards.

-If you are one of the fit strong males in Cornwall that we are seeking please contact us.
+If you are a fit strong male in Cornwall please contact us.

 This recent feedback was given after witnessing Penkevyll’s debut at the Spring Equinox ritual 2011 which shows the lasting impression it left upon her: